Barbera: Outside Italy

 Although Barbera plantings of over 12500 ha existed as of 2010 outside Italy, it is rarely found in Europe except for small plantings in Greece, Romania, and the coastal region of Primorska in Slovenia.

 The influence of Italian immigrants has led to a scattering of Barbera plantings in South America, notably in Argentina, Brazil, and Uruguay.
 In Argentina, it is widely grown with 1061 ha planted as of 2010, mostly in the Mendoza and San Juan provinces, and used mostly for blending.

 There are some small plantings in Israel.

 Barbera came to Australia with cuttings imported from the University of California, Davis in the 1960s, and as of 2010 accounted for 103 ha of planting land.
 It has been grown for about 25 years in the Mudgee region of New South Wales, with later plantings in a number of wine regions, including the King Valley in Victoria as well as the McLaren Vale and the Adelaide Hills regions in South Australia.
 John Gladstones, in his book Viticulture and Environment, includes Barbera in maturity group 5, which means that it will ripen at about the same time as Shiraz and Merlot, and that it should theoretically find a successful home in many Australian wine regions.

 Australian wine producers have found some success with Barbera in Victoria.
 Mount Broke Wines of Broke, is one of the few in New South Wales, Australia.

 South African producers have begun widespread plantings of the grape in the warm climate regions of Malmesbury, Wellington and Paarl.

-In the United States there are 4693 ha of plantings mostly in California, where Barbera is one of the most successful of the Piemontese grapes to be adopted in the state.
+In the United States, there are 4693 ha of plantings mostly in California, where Barbera is one of the most successful of the Piemontese grapes to be adopted in the state.
 It is widely planted in the Central Valley, where it is a blend component in mass-produced jug wines.
-In recent years, the fashion of Italian grapes has caused more California winemakers to look into producing high quality varietal Barbera.
+In recent years, the fashion of Italian grapes has caused more California winemakers to look into producing high-quality varietal Barbera.
 Plantings in the cooler regions of Napa and Sonoma have produced some successful examples.
 In Washington State, producers have been experimenting with plantings of Barbera in the Red Mountain, Walla Walla, and Columbia Valley AVAs.
 So far these very young vines have produced fruity wines with strawberry notes and limited complexity and aging potential.
-In addition to Washington, in the Umpqua AVA of Oregon plantings of Barbara are proving successful, as well as plantings in central and southern Arizona.
+In addition to Washington, in the Umpqua AVA of Oregon plantings of Barbara is proving successful, as well as plantings in central and southern Arizona.